san1j/dna_info/README.md

 # dna_info
-A simple java class to find out some basic info about a DNA sequence, given a DNA String such as start and stop codon index, CG ratio,
+A simple java class to find out some basic info about a DNA sequence such as locating the start and stop codon indices, calculating the C/G ratio, finding the reverse complement of the DNA strand etc.